On the geometric fixed-points of real topological cyclic homology

 where $X$ is a pointed $\Z/2$-space, $S^\sigma$ is the sign representation sphere, and $\Z/2$ acts on the loop space by conjugation.
 In this case the dihedral bar construction is equivalent to the free loop space

 again with the conjugation action of $\Z/2$ (see \cite[Remark 5.13]{THRmodels}).
 Let us spell out the map $\psi$ under this identification.
-The $\Z/2$-fixed points of $\Lambda^\sigma X$ consist of those paths in $X$ which start and end at a fixed-point, or in other words the homotopy pull-back
+By passing to the upper half-circle, the $\Z/2$-fixed points of $\Lambda^\sigma X$ can be identified with those paths in $X$ which start and end at a fixed-point, or in other words the homotopy pullback

 of the fixed-points inclusion along itself.
-The residual $C_2$-action on this space flips the direction of the path and applies the involution of $X$ pointwise, and therefore there is an isomorphism
+Since the $C_2$-action on $\Lambda^\sigma X$ is given by the $180^{\circ}$ degrees rotation followed by the involution of $X$ pointwise, the residual $C_2$-action on $X^{\Z/2}\times_X X^{\Z/2}$ flips the direction of the path and applies the involution of $X$ pointwise.
+Hence, there is an isomorphism

 that restricts a $C_2$-fixed path $\gamma\colon [0,1]\to X$ to $[0,1/2]$.
 Under this identification the fixed-points inclusion corresponds to the map

 which sends a path $\gamma$ to the concatenation $\gamma\star w(\overline{\gamma})$, where $\overline{\gamma}$ is the inverse path.
 This is some sort of squaring operation reminiscent of the Frobenius. \end{example}